PelionIoT/pelion-ready-example/README.md

 Assuming the flash is divided into 2 sections for your target, the following changes are required to mbed_app.json
 1. Add a section to the target_overrides with sotp addresses and sizes.

-For example, for the NUCLEO_L476RG
+For example, for the NUCLEO_L476RG, it is:

     ```json
         "NUCLEO_L476RG": {
             "sotp-section-1-address"           : "(0x08000000+((1024-32)*1024))",